-Our entire activity since inception up to March 31, 2021 was for our formation, preparation for our Initial Public Offering, and, since the closing of our Initial Public Offering, a search for business combination candidates.
-We will not be generating any operating revenues until the closing and completion of our initial Business Combination.
+Our entire activity from inception to March 31, 2022 was for our formation, preparation for our Initial Public Offering, and, since the closing of our Initial Public Offering, a search for business combination candidates.
+We will not be generating any operating revenues until the closing and completion of our initial Business Combination, at the earliest.
+We generate non-operating income in the form of interest income on investments held in the Trust Account.
+We are incurring expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance).